simdjson/simdjson/doc/basics.md

 ```

-Storing Directly into an Existing String Instance
+Storing directly into an existing string instance
 -----------------------------------------------------

 The simdjson library favours  the use of `std::string_view` instances because